 The Jazz have some intriguing players coming off the bench.
 Quin Snyder is excited to see what rookie Grayson Allen can contribute on offense.
 Allen enjoyed a tremendous 4-year career at Duke, and it will be interesting to see how his skillset translates to the NBA.
 Jae Crowder, Alec Burks, and Dante Exum will also play significant roles off the bench this season.

-Watching Utah Jazz basketball from a Luxury Suite at Vivint Smart Home Arena is an unforgettable experience and an ideal location for entertaining clients or celebrating with friends and family.
-A Vivint Smart Home Arena box comes with a private restroom, luxurious furnishings, delicious food and beverage options, HDTV's, bar-style seating and a dedicated suite attendant.
-Box tickets also come with entry to the arena through a VIP entrance and access to exclusive luxury clubs.
-Vivint Smart Home Arena will also be hosting Maroon 5 and NCAA Basketball March Madness.
+The crowd energy at Vivint Smart Home Arena is always one of the best in the NBA.
+Basketball fans in Salt Lake City bring the noise night in and night out, giving the Jazz a great home court advantage.
+A Vivint Smart Home Arena luxury suite comes with a private restroom, luxurious furnishings, delicious food and beverage options, HDTV's, bar-style seating and a dedicated suite attendant.
+Vivint Smart Home Arena suites also come with entry to the arena through a VIP entrance and access to exclusive luxury clubs.